qetza/replacetokens-task/README.md

 > If you want to use negative pattern in target file, use a semi-colon `;` to separate the including pattern and the negative patterns.
 When using output syntax, only the wildcard in the first pattern will be used for generating the output path.
 > - `**\*.tokenized.config;!**\dev\*.config => c:\tmp\*.config` will replace tokens in all _{filename}.tokenized.config_ target files except those under a _dev_ directory and save the result in _c:\tmp\\{filename}.config_.

 - **Files encoding** (encoding): the files encoding used for reading and writing.
-The 'auto' value will determine the encoding based on the Byte Order Mark (BOM) if present; otherwise it will use ascii.
+The 'auto' value will determine the encoding based on the Byte Order Mark (BOM) if present; otherwise it will use ascii. (allowed values: auto, ascii, utf-7, utf-8, utf-16le, utf-16be, win1252 and iso88591)
 - **Write unicode BOM** (writeBOM): if checked writes an unicode Byte Order Mark (BOM).
 - **Escape type** (escapeType): specify how to escape variable values.
-Value `auto` uses the file extension (`.json` and `.xml`) to determine the escaping and `none` as fallback.
+Value `auto` uses the file extension (`.json` and `.xml`) to determine the escaping and `none` as fallback. (allowed values: auto, none, json, xml and custom)
 - **Escape character** (escapeChar): when using `custom` escape type, the escape character to use when escaping characters in the variable values.
 - **Characters to escape** (charsToEscape): when using `custom` escape type, characters in variable values to escape before replacing tokens.
 - **Verbosity** (verbosity): specify the level of log verbosity. (note: error and system debug are always on)
 - **Action on missing variable** (actionOnMissing): specify the action to take on a missing variable.
-  - _silently continue_: the task will continue without displaying any message.
+  - _silently continue_ (continue): the task will continue without displaying any message.
-  - _log warning_: the task will continue but log a warning with the missing variable name.
+  - _log warning_ (warn): the task will continue but log a warning with the missing variable name.
-  - _fail_: the task will fail and log the missing variable name.
+  - _fail_ (fail): the task will fail and log the missing variable name.
 - **Keep token for missing variable** (keepToken): if checked tokens with missing variables will not be replaced by empty string.
-- **Action on no file processed** (actionOnNoFiles):  specify the action when no file was processed.
+- **Action on no file processed** (actionOnNoFiles):  specify the action when no file was processed. (allowed values: continue, warn, fail)
-- **Token pattern** (tokenPattern): specify the pattern of the tokens to search in the target files.
+- **Token pattern** (tokenPattern): specify the pattern of the tokens to search in the target files. (allowed values: default, rm, octopus, azpipelines, doublebraces and custom)
 - **Token prefix** (tokenPrefix): when using `custom` token pattern, the prefix of the tokens to search in the target files.
 - **Token suffix** (tokenSuffix): when using `custom` token pattern, the suffix of the tokens to search in the target files.
 - **Use legacy pattern** (useLegacyPattern): if checked whitespaces between the token prefix/suffix and the variable name are not ignored.